 A breach of an NDA can have detrimental effects on your future business relationships.
 Word travels quickly in professional circles, and if you are known for breaking confidentiality agreements, potential partners or clients may hesitate to engage with you.
 Trust is the foundation of any successful business relationship, and breaking an NDA can shatter that trust irreparably.

-Damage to personal brand
+Breaking NDA: Damage to personal brand

 Your personal brand is closely tied to your professional reputation.
 If you are known for disregarding confidentiality agreements, it can severely tarnish your image as a trustworthy and reliable individual.
 This can have long-term impacts on your career prospects, making it harder to secure new opportunities or advance in your field.